ChrisNavoczynski/IT115-final-project/CONTRIBUTING.md

 * Update any additions to this repo in the CONTRIBUTING.md file

 ## Check for Bugs
+* Utilize the [Issues Tab](https://github.com/ChrisNavoczynski/IT115-final-project/issues) to report a bug
+* Utilize the [Projects Tab]() to categorize issue by priority level

 ## Additions to this Repo:
 * Project page